 - Cleaning a sheath or udders is actually pretty simple – with guidance and practice.
 If you don’t know how – I strongly encourage you to have your veterinarian show you on his or her next visit.
 There is some art and some science to this, and if you have a gelding or stallion, you will need to learn about cleaning around the urethra to get the “beans” out.

 - There are a few products out there for sheath cleaning specifically.
 It’s up to you and your veterinarian to decide if you are OK with their ingredients.
-I prefer to use a super mild, pure soap that is heavily diluted in warm water.
+I prefer to use a mild, pure soap heavily diluted in warm water.
 Ivory is a good bet.
 Most of the time I just use water.

-- Non-pure soaps (like most of your dish soaps) also contain some icky chemicals and are super drying.
+- Non-pure soaps (like most of your dish soaps) contain some icky chemicals and are super drying.
 Remember “dishpan hands”?
 How would that be on your horse’s privates?

 - I would also suggest doing this in the washrack so that the nice warm water is available and convenient.

 - After applying some warm water (soap optional) into the sheath or udders, move on to other chores for a minute and then come back to peel and massage away the smegma from in between the udders and inside the sheath.

 - Be sure to rinse very well.
 For geldings and stallions, you may find that they do not want to drop their penis for cleaning.
 If this is the case, wait until they are sedated and relaxed from a veterinary procedure instead of trying to pull it out.
 You can clean inside of the sheath on most sedated horses with little objection.